kompanie-dev/reagenz/documentation/COMPONENTS.md

             <button type="submit" value="submit" class="button">OK</button>`;
     }

-    // true, if the state of the dialog is valid, otherwise false
+    // true, if the state of the modal is valid, otherwise false
     // If the validate function is omitted, the component is always valid validate() {
         return this.querySelector("[name='username']").value.startsWith("R");